 Pea protein which is used in plant-based foods such as burgers, is currently under threat with droughts and wet harvests impacting on both the global price and availability.
-Brassica based protein is a sustainable, locally sourced and GMO-free alternative.

 The opportunity is to revolutionise food production with a view to help solve the problems of increased population growth and producing enough food globally.
 Therefore, helping to preserve the planet for future generations.